Back to DWU AI Articles

 49 CFR Part 1510 (September 11 Security Fee Definition)

 The U.S. Department of Homeland Security defines 'enplaned passenger' for security fee purposes as 'any person boarding a civil aircraft for flight in scheduled or nonscheduled service.'
-This definition is broader than the DOT revenue passenger definition, including nonrevenue passengers but excluding certain other categories.
+This definition is "broader", including nonrevenue passengers but excluding certain other categories.

 14 CFR Part 158 (PFC Definition)